Management Approaches

 Compliance

-Our commitment to conduct business in a manner that adheres to all applicable laws and regulations is stated in our Business Code of Conduct and supported by our policies and standards.
+Our commitment to conduct business in a manner that adheres to all applicable laws and regulations is stated in our employee handbooks and Standards of Business Conduct.

-In addition to internal efforts to verify performance, regulators in each regulatory regime in which we operate, closely monitor our activities.
+In addition to internal efforts to verify performance, regulators closely monitor our activities.
 Sites are frequently inspected by state and federal government agencies that review our operational, health and safety, and environmental performance.
-Our mines are subject to regulation by the federal Mine Safety and Health Administration (MSHA).
-MSHA personnel conduct inspections on a regular basis.
+Our facilities are subject to regulation by, among others, the Mine Safety and Health Administration, the Occupational Safety and Health Administration, the Missouri Department of Natural Resources and the United States Environmental Protection Agency.
+These agencies conduct inspections on a regular basis.

 Financial Management

-Doe Run generates financial value by mining and milling lead, copper, and zinc ore, producing concentrates, and recovering lead metal through the recycling of 8 million lead batteries each year.
+Doe Run generates financial value by mining and milling lead, copper, and zinc ore; producing concentrates; manufacturing lead products; and recovering lead metal through the recycling of 8 million lead batteries each year.
+As a major employer in the region, our business has an impact on the community and local economy, as well as the local suppliers and nonprofits who rely on our partnership.

-We engage in a rigorous planning process each year in which we allocate the resources generated by the business.
-During that process, we try to balance our investments in a way that is most fair to all of our stakeholders by reinvesting in our business and employees, protecting the environment, improving the local economy, and providing a return to our investors.
+We engage in a rigorous annual planning process in which we allocate the resources generated by the business.
+During that process, we try to balance our investments in a way that is most fair to all our stakeholders by reinvesting in our business and employees, protecting the environment and improving the local economy.

-- We strive to ensure that we invest sufficiently in the community, through paying taxes and royalties, donating to local causes, and paying fair wages to employees.
+- We strive to ensure that we invest sufficiently in the community, through donating to local causes, and paying fair wages to employees.

 - It is important that we continue to reinvest in our operations to ensure our long-term sustainability.